 You have to eat, but it doesn’t have to cost a fortune.
 You don’t have to go to extremes to slash your monthly grocery bill: simple changes are all you need.

-That done, it’s time to stop wasting energy around the house: most of us are unwittingly losing hundreds of pounds a year because of simple mistakes.
+Most of us are unwittingly wasting hundreds of pounds a year because of simple mistakes.

 Did you know you could be wasting up to approximately £200 a year if you haven’t switched broadband in the last year?

 Data from consumer site Which? in 2019 highlights just how heavily providers are cashing in on those of us who stay put for too long.

 What this means is you’ll need to switch regularly if you want to avoid being royally fleeced.
 That may sound like a hassle, but a few minutes of admin each year is surely worth a couple hundred quid.